palisthadeshar/Chatbot/README.md

 ### Overview

 The Chatbot is developed using FAISS Similarity Search and Fine-tuned T5 Model.
-It is an advanced conversational system designed to provide accurate responses by combining two powerful techniques: similarity search with FAISS and context-based answer generation using a fine-tuned T5 model.
+It is an advanced conversational system designed to provide accurate responses by combining two powerful techniques: similarity search with FAISS and context-based answer generation using a fine-tuned GPT-2 model.

 ### Key Features:
 * FAISS Integration: Utilizes FAISS (Facebook AI Similarity Search) for efficient similarity search within a large corpus of dataset that was scraped from target website.

 * Document Similarity Search: Retrieves relevant documents based on the semantic similarity with the user query using FAISS.

-* Fine-tuned T5 Model: Employs a fine-tuned T5 (Text-To-Text Transfer Transformer) model for contextual answer generation based on the context of the retrieved documents.
+* Fine-tuned GPT-2 Model: Employs a fine-tuned GPT-2 model for contextual answer generation based on the context of the retrieved documents.

 * Contextual Answer Generation: The chatbot analyzes the retrieved documents to generate a coherent and contextually relevant answer to the user query.

-* Response: The generated answer is presented to the user via the streamlit interface.
+* Response: The generated answer is presented to the user via the streamlit interface along with the link from where the answer is extracted.

 ### Technologies Used